NwayNwayThanHlaing/PetAssistantApp/diary.md

 Summary:

-- Implemented a notification inbox with a read status indicator.
+- Implemented a notification inbox with a read/unread status tracking.
-- Developed two user interfaces to separate read and unread notifications.
+- Developed separate user interfaces to display read and unread notifications.
 - Integrated sending alerts to the user’s device at the scheduled time of each event.
 - Implemented redirection from notifications to the calendar, to view event details.